 Dear young mother at the park,

 Today I watched you stand by the bay, holding your baby boy, and I couldn’t take my eyes off of you.
 I’m not a stalker; I’m an aging mother, and seeing you there, touched me.
-The sun was shining, the breeze making the waves kick up on the water.
+The sun was shining, the breeze making the waves kick up the water.
 Your little boy, a year and a half?
 Maybe two?
 Your boy slept with his chubby arms wrapped around your neck, his head nestled against your chest, his face in your neck.
 Oh my God, how my heart skipped a beat.
-His face looked like my little boys’, twenty years ago, sixteen years ago.
-I think it really did look like my boy, but that happens more and more these days.
-It’s been a long time since a little boy held my neck and slept so contently.
+His face looked like my little boys’, twenty-three years ago, eighteen years ago.
+I think it really did look like my boy–– but that happens more and more these days.
+It’s been a long time since a little boy held my neck and slept so contentedly.

 Mother, who I watched today, linger in that sleeping neck a little longer.
 Feel those solid, little boy legs against you.
 Breath in the salty air and remember how the sun feels, holding your baby.
-Oh the silly clichés: that time flies; that you will wish you enjoyed the moments that tire you now; that you can’t go back, but will wish you can; that it passes in a blink; that your body is so much more beautiful now, than you can appreciate; all of those things that other, older mothers say to you, when you are in the middle of it… you will have to learn for yourself.
+Oh the silly clichés: that time flies; that you will wish you enjoyed the moments which tire you now; you can’t go back, but will wish you can; that it passes in a blink; that your body is so much more beautiful now, than you can appreciate–– all of those things other, older mothers (like me) say to you, when you are in the middle of it… you will have to learn for yourself.

-I did not write this for Mother’s Day; it just happened in the moment… earlier this week.
-And then went to my draft folder.
-However, happy Mother’s Day to all of the strong, tired, wonderful mothers I know, or don’t know.
+Happy Mother’s Day to all of the strong, tired, wonderful mothers I know, or don’t know.
+To the women who have birthed children, and those who have loved them.
 I am a better person in all ways for having been a mother, and for having loved the three people I gave birth to.
 They are my world, even as their worlds get bigger and bigger.
 What a beautiful world it is.